 Before the event:

-As soon as a field test proctor is aware of a future field test, they should set up a meeting with at least one member of the Referee Team for a few days after the field test is to be administered.
+Once a field test candidate signs up for a field test through the field test sign up form, they will be assigned a proctor for the event in question.
+As soon as a field test proctor is aware of an upcoming field test, they should set up a meeting with at least one member of the Referee Team.
+This meeting should be scheduled to be a few days after the field test is to be administered.

 During the event:

-The field test proctor watches the game and takes extensive notes.
+- The field test proctor watches the game and takes extensive notes.

-Field test candidates will not receive their results at the event and cannot be provisionally passed.
+- Field test candidates will not receive their results at the event and cannot be provisionally passed.

 After the event:

-The field test proctor must send an email with the results to the referee (and CC Referees@usquidditch.org) within one week of the field test.
+The field test proctor must send an email with the results to the referee and CC firstname.lastname@example.org within one week of the field test.

 Repeatedly failing to meet the deadline of sending field test results within one week may result in field test proctor suspension.

-A game may be deemed inconclusive if it did not have enough unique scenarios to properly test the referee’s ability at the discretion of the field test proctor.
+- A game may be deemed inconclusive if it did not have enough unique scenarios to properly test the referee’s ability at the discretion of the field test proctor.
 A game’s status as inconclusive is based on the game itself, not the referee.
 A game cannot be deemed inconclusive because the referee performed poorly.

-In a situation with one or more inconclusive games for a single referee, the field test proctor is only paid for the first game.
-The referee is paid for all subsequent games.
-Any number of games may be ruled inconclusive so Tournament Directors should try to schedule initial field tests for earlier in the day.
+- In a situation with one or more inconclusive games for a single referee, the field test proctor is only paid for the first game.
+The referee field test candidate is paid for all subsequent games.
+Any number of games may be ruled inconclusive.
+Tournament Directors are encouraged to schedule initial field tests for earlier in the day.
 However, Tournament Directors are not required to fulfill requests for additional field test slots.